kah-ve/TrafficSignGAN/README.md

 ![](https://github.com/kah-ve/TrafficSignGAN/blob/master/miscImages/ModelResults.PNG)

-These are the accuracies of the different models averaged over 10 runs.
+These are the accuracies of the different models [(can be found in the notebook)]((https://github.com/kah-ve/TrafficSignGAN/blob/master/TrafficSign_CNN.ipynb) averaged over 10 runs.
 We see that the generated images are helping the classifier make better predictions.
 The difference may not be huge, but it is consistent.

-Furthermore, the testing that was used has images that are all processed and clean.
+Furthermore, another reason these results are better than they might seem is that the testing used have images that are all processed and clean.
 A sample of the few images:

 ![](https://github.com/kah-ve/TrafficSignGAN/blob/master/miscImages/SampleTestImages.PNG)

 Since these images are already clear, it makes sense that a classifier trained only on the real images is good enough to predict these well.
 We don't actually need the ability to generalize better, which is what the GAN images supplemented model would help with.

 Lastly, we should note that despite the distortions and warping in the generated images, they don't hurt the classifier from making good predictions.
 In fact, we have 4500 generated images vs 2124 real images, so the generated images are drowning the real ones in the model.
 If the generated images were bad, they would've ruined the model.
 We don't see this happening, and actually see a little of the opposite.
+This proves the generated images are helpful.

 ### Disclaimer